tensorflow/tensorflow/tensorflow/docs_src/tutorials/image_recognition.md

 But these are actually hard problems to solve with a computer: they only seem easy because our brains are incredibly good at understanding images.

-In the last few years the field of machine learning has made tremendous progress on addressing these difficult problems.
+In the last few years, the field of machine learning has made tremendous progress on addressing these difficult problems.
 In particular, we've found that a kind of model called a deep [convolutional neural network](https://colah.github.io/posts/2014-07-Conv-Nets-Modular/)